Ashraf-Ali-aa/TestManager/app/public/wp-content/plugins/acf-extended/readme.txt

 * Manage Posts per page, order by and order for the taxonomy term archive
 * Manage Posts per page, order by and order for the taxonomy administration screen
 * Set custom taxonomy template (ie: `my-taxonomy.php`) instead of the native `taxonomy-{taxonomy}.php`
+* Manual Import & Export is available in the ACF > Tools page

 = WordPress: Ajax Author Box =